 Providers can access Blue Cross Complete forms at mibluecrosscomplete.com.
 The electronic version of a form can be saved to a computer hard drive and printed.

-The forms are in Portable Document Format and opened with Adobe® Acrobat Reader®.
-A free copy of Acrobat Reader is available for download at adobe.com.
+The forms are opened with Adobe® Reader®.
+A free copy of Adobe Reader is available at get.adobe.reader.com.